Ghana youth team bus crash claims six lives | Goal.com

 Ghana youth team bus crash claims six lives

-Six Ghanaian youth players have been confirmed dead after a bus they were carrying crashed into a river on Saturday, the Ghana Football Association have announced.
+Six Ghanaian youth players have been confirmed dead after a bus they were travelling in crashed into a river on Saturday, the Ghana Football Association have announced.

 The accident occurred on the Kumasi-Offinso road in Ghana's Ashanti region.